 Find out how the First Lady feels about the individuals role in a world torn by war, hardship, and uncertainty.
 Hear how Mrs. Roosevelt both affected and was affected by a world at war.

 - "Hammering Out Human Rights" - Witness the compassion, the humor, the angst, and the wit of Eleanor Roosevelt.
 She speaks of the ground-breaking, grueling, tempestuous, and eventually triumphant development of the Universal Declaration of Human Rights, a Magna Carta for humankind.
 No wonder President Truman dubbed Mrs. Roosevelt "First Lady of the World."
 Find out why Human Rights matter to you, and to the potential longevity of the United States.

-- "The Power of Words" - From words from her father that gave her strength, to famous words by her husband that helped the whole nation during the Great Depression; from her own words spoken to audiences or given over the radio, to her observations and opinions written into over 4100 articles in her six-days-a-week My Day column (that is, over 4100 to date, as of early 1950 when the program is set), Eleanor Roosevelt shows how words well chosen can bring attention to a topic, awaken understanding, and bring the listener to a new point of view.
-Specific subject matter addresses such diverse topics as: unemployment, race relations, honoring servicemen, economic ties with Mexico, wealth & power, and international relations.
+- "The Power of Words" - From words from her father that gave her strength, to famous words by her husband that helped the whole nation during the Great Depression; from her own words spoken to audiences or given over the radio, to her observations and opinions written into her six-days-a-week column My Day, Eleanor Roosevelt shows how words well chosen can bring attention to a topic, awaken understanding, and bring the listener to a new point of view.
+Subject matter includes: unemployment, race relations, honoring servicemen, and international relations.
 Mrs. Roosevelt includes a segment on how words misused can be harmful as well: hurtful to an individual, harmful to a group, or endangering to a whole nation.
 The program culminates with a brief look at the Universal Declaration of Human Rights.

 Behind this public life is the story of a little girl who lost both parents before the age of ten,